gavinlyonsrepo/ERM19264_UC1609/README.md

 *Functions*

-Functions: Detailed information on the functions can be found in comments in the library.h header file and a list of them in keywords.txt.
+Functions: Detailed information on the functions can be found in comments in the ERM19264_UC1609.h header file and a list of them in keywords.txt.
 The graphic functions can be found in the custom_graphic.h file.

 Files
 -------------------

-Src files

 | Src Files| Desc |
 | ------ | ------ |